Kandarp-Devmurari/G3-Human-Speed-Detection-IT314/README.md

 # IT314_project_3
-# Getting Started with Create React App
+# Getting Started with Speed Detection

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Speed Detection](https://github.com/facebook/create-react-app).

 ## Available Scripts